SkyMocha/skymocha.github.io/Courses/Hum110/Bible_Experiment.md

 ### God becomes is the police state (Hypothesis #2)

 #### Argument
-The story of Cain & Abel (4:8 $\to$ 4:17) is the first instance in the Genesis of murder.
+The story of Cain & Abel (4:8 --> 4:17) is the first instance in the Genesis of murder.
 Cain, in killing Abel, is banished by God himself, and despite Cain's wishes, is not allowed to die as punishment.
 For people who adhere to the bible, it is clear that acts of jealousy & especially acts of violence will result in direct punishment from God.
 It is not the state or the police that governs, but a deity that directly imposes their values onto the populous.

 #### Complication
 In modern times, Catholic extremists do hold prejudices and violent ones against women & minorities.
 I don't think this actually contradicts the tale of Cain and Abel.
 The bible can be interpreted to see dark people as bad, women as subservient to men, and trans people as abnormal (as stated in [The Bible inherently supports alt-right ideology](#the-bible-inherently-supports-alt-right-ideology-hypothesis-1)).
 The murder of ones own hegemonic group is bad, murder of an "abnormal" group is okay.